HOW TO SEW LEATHER BY HAND?

 There is no direction to hold the claw: the point is the same on both sides.

-The different types of claws to hit:
+The different types of striking claws:

 You can discover 2 types of claws in our store:

-1- The pricking point marking claws (straight line also called “comb”) allow you to mark the leather with the right inclination to facilitate “insertion” of the awl.
+1- The pricking point marking claws (straight line also called "comb") allow you to mark the leather with the right inclination to facilitate the "insertion" of the awl.

 What is the difference between a standard stitch and a reverse stitch?

-Claws with an "inverted" point are generally called "left-handed claws": this is a misnomer as there are no left-handed or right-handed claws.
+Claws with a "reverse" point are generally called "left-handed claws": this is an abuse of language, there are no left-handed or right-handed claws.
 As a reminder: there is no direction to hold the claw, the point is the same on both sides.

-Which center distance (impact claw) to choose?
+Which center distance (striking claw) should I choose?

 WITH A TEMPLATE

-SEE THE TEMPLATE ARTICLE SHEET >
+VIEW THE TEMPLATE ARTICLE SHEET >

-WITH THE NAKED EYE
+TO THE NAKED EYE

-WHAT IS SIMPLIFIED LEATHER SEWING?
+WHAT IS SIMPLIFIED LEATHER STITCHING?

-WHERE TO TRAIN IN POINT SELLIER SEWING?
+WHERE TO TRAIN IN SADDLESTITCH SEWING?

 4 comments